 Neophytes are confused by this, and rightfully so.
 Is personal style the opposite of trends?
 How do you find your personal style?
 Is it something to be chased?
 Should we completely forego trends and consider them as mere distractions from our ultimate goal, the holy grail of holy grails being personal style?

 As you must have noticed by then, black and white answers are not my thing.
-If life has taught me anything so far, it is that in most cases (there are still exceptions in certain domains), the answer is the middle way.
+If life has taught me anything so far, it is that in most cases (there are exceptions in certain domains), the answer is the middle way.

 What is personal style anyway?